Mircea Diaconu: Acting, writing, Revolution

 A participant in the Romanian Revolution, he was rehearsing a play at Nottara when Nicolae Ceaușescu's final speech began on 21 December 1989.
 During the day, he and his colleagues organized students to go to area factories and urge workers to declare an immediate strike.
 He spent the night outdoors with students, believing that, although the uprising lacked familiar leaders who could be trusted, the crowd at least recognized popular actors' faces.
 During the night, Securitate secret police fired through apartment windows, while the next morning, Diaconu saw that agents had quietly killed people with brass knuckles.
 However, he soon noticed that a revolution was in full swing, the boulevards leading to the city center packed with advancing workers who had trapped two tanks, one of which he rode to the Central Committee building from which Ceaușescu had spoken the previous day.
 Later, he was among several figures to appear before a microphone in Palace Square.
 Addressing a throng chanting anti-Ceaușescu slogans, he repeated an appeal for calm.
 The following year, he was a founding member of the Civic Alliance Foundation.

-In 1990 he became the country's first actor to resign his contract with a theater and become a freelancer.
-Other theaters with which he has appeared include Theatrum Mundi and the National Theatre Bucharest.
+In 1990, he became the country's first actor to resign his contract with a theater and become a freelancer.
+Other theaters with which he appeared include Theatrum Mundi and the National Theatre Bucharest.
 He taught acting at his alma mater between 1977 and 1978, and again from 1991 to 1998.
 He wrote three books that appeared under the Communist regime.
 The first, Șugubina (1977), is a volume of short stories.
 The second, La noi, când vine iarna, was initially published as a children's book in 1980 and was republished as a novel for adults in 2013.
 The third, Scaunul de pânză al actorului (1985), includes sketches about the theatrical world.
 In 2000, then-President Emil Constantinescu awarded him the National Order of Merit, Officer rank.